st3b1t/SatoshiTop/README.md

 Bitcoin full node monitoring dashboard for terminal.

-( Some parts is WORK IN PROGRESS...
-Open [New issue](https://github.com/st3b1t/SatoshiTop/issues/new) for Proposals and reporting of problems)
+(Some parts is WORK IN PROGRESS...)

+For proposals and reporting of problems open a [New issue](https://github.com/st3b1t/SatoshiTop/issues/new) Or contribute by voting with a 👍 in [proposals issues](https://github.com/st3b1t/SatoshiTop/labels/Proposal)

 ![system](docs/satoshitop.gif)